FluffySnowman/vortexus/README.md

-# Vortexus - A tool to create working projects in minutes
+# Vortexus - A tool to create working projects in seconds

 ## Overview